 - The average improvement for all tests is 10%

 - The improvement in distance acuity is 30% or 4 lines of acuity on the Snellen Acuity Chart (most commonly used in the UK)

-These figures may not seem very impressive, but the important thing to me is not the raw numbers.
+These figures may not seem very impressive, but the critical thing to me is not the raw numbers.
 For me, it is the stability and reliability of my eyesight, together with my improving visual perception, (which current medical knowledge says should not be possible) that is far more significant than any simple measurement.
-My Serrapeptase Adventure continues to amaze me and I am privileged to be able to see the beauty of the world around me in vivid detail, which I had never thought would be possible.
+My Serrapeptase Adventure continues to amaze me, and I am privileged to be able to see the beauty of the world around me in vivid detail, which I had never thought would be possible.